polkadot-js/docs/docs/api-contract/start/blueprint.md

 import { BlueprintPromise } from '@polkadot/api-contract';

 ...
-// create a new blueprint from an existing hash
+// Create a new blueprint from an existing hash.
+As per the code example
+// the abi is an Abi object, an unparsed JSON string or the raw JSON data
-// (the hash here is either a Hash, Uint8Array or hex string) const blueprint = new BlueprintPromise(api, abi, codeHash);
+// (after doing a JSON.parse).
+The hash here is either a Hash, Uint8Array
+// or hex string
+const blueprint = new BlueprintPromise(api, abi, codeHash);

 // Deploy a contract using the Blueprint